This is the second post in my new series, “Notes from the Road,” where I share my raw travel notes and thoughts soon after leaving a country.

 It doesn't sound like much, but it can be dangerous to walk it at night, especially alone.
 Robberies are known to occur, as the street is not fully lit.

-- Casa del Sol – A block from the main strip, this hotel is popular with expats working on the island.
-I spent two nights in a garden level room for $40/night, including a basic kitchen.
+Casa del Sol – A block from the main strip, this hotel is popular with expats working on the island.
+I spent two nights in a garden-level room for $40/night, including a basic kitchen.

-- Georphi's – Located on the main drag, they offer everything from dorms to private rooms.
-I looked at a huge second floor private for $60/night but it was more space than I needed.
+Georphi's – Located on the main drag, they offer everything from dorms to private rooms.
+I looked at a huge second-floor private for $60/night, but it was more space than I needed.

-- Posada Arco Iris – One of my favorite places that I saw but didn't stay at.
-One of the few places I looked at where you can see a sliver of the beach and waves from your own porch at $40/night.
-Good WiFi, but signal varies depending on the room.
+Posada Arco Iris – One of my favorite places that I saw but didn't stay at.
+One of the few places I looked at where you can see a sliver of the beach and waves from your porch at $40/night.
+Good WiFi, but the signal varies depending on the room.

-- Splash Inn – I spent my first four nights here at $60/night and it was a good value.
+Splash Inn – I spent my first four nights here at $60/night, and it was a good value.
 I had decent WiFi in my room, air-con (though I rarely used it), and cable TV.

 Where to Eat and Drink

 Much of the food (aside from locally grown fruit) is imported from the mainland, which drives up cost.
-That and this is clearly a tourist area.
+That and this is a tourist area.

 There are also some local joints selling chicken and such that are cheap by island standards.

 A typical cafe or restaurant meal will run $10 to $15 for a main dish and drink, plus tax and tip.

-- Cafe Escondido – Owned by a former expat dive instructor, it's one of my favorite spots.
-Good sea views, food and WiFi.
+Cafe Escondido – Owned by a former expat dive instructor, it's one of my favorite spots.
+Good sea views, food, and WiFi.

-- The Buena Vida – Expat owned.
+The Buena Vida – Expat owned.
 Don't judge the food by the small informal setting.
 The food quality is good, though I fond the portion sizes a little on the small side.

 Tong's Thai Island Cuisine – Pretty good Thai food with a sea view.

 Things to Do

-- Beach at West Bay – Resorts have been built up along this beautiful sandy beach.
+Beach at West Bay – Resorts have been built up along this beautiful sandy beach.
 This is the place to work on your tan, and it's only a $3 boat taxi ride from West End.
 On cruise ship days, the beach is packed.

-- Diving – West End is saturated with dive shops.
+Diving – West End is saturated with dive shops.

-- Fishing – Plenty of opportunities to catch big fish.
+Fishing – Plenty of opportunities to catch big fish.
 The boats can be small, and the seas can be rough.

-- French Cay – It's expensive, but a great way to spend a day, whether visiting the island on your own or on a cruise.
+French Cay – It's expensive, but a great way to spend a day, whether visiting the island on your own or a cruise.
 Visiting French Cay from West End cost me around $90, including transport (collectivo, taxis, boat ride).

-Stanley Submarine rides – Starting at $500 per person for a 1,000 foot dive, this is what may be the only place in the world where a tourist can go on a submarine ride to these depths.
+Stanley Submarine rides – Starting at $500 per person for a 1,000-foot dive, this is what may be the only place in the world where a tourist can go on a submarine ride to these depths.

 Copan was underwhelming, and Roatan was overpriced.
-I have to admit the high costs and rainy weather dimmed my view of the island.
+I have to admit the high costs, and rainy weather dimmed my view of the island.